-If you are considering a metal garage kit for use on the same property as your home, we understand that looks matter.
+If you are considering a metal or steel garage kit for use on the same property as your home, we understand that looks matter.
 Your metal building doesn't have to look like a commercial warehouse in your backyard!

 There are a large number of options available to help make a metal garage kit look more appropriate in a residential setting: standing seam roof options, roof pitches of 4:12 and higher, roof extensions, wainscoting, - just to name a few.

 Any of our steel garage buildings can be modified to allow for the attachment of brick, stucco, HardiePlank or HardieShingle siding to one or more walls for the ultimate custom look.

 For the ultimate looking residential-looking garage, sectional garage doors, custom entry doors, and high performance windows can be purchased from any local home improvement chains and simply installed into framed openings provided by Buck Steel.

 NOTE: The pictures below may include customer modifications and/or accessories not provided by Buck Steel.

 Garage with Ridge Vents

 Steel Building with Custom Rollup Door Trim

 Steel Building Shop